UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/stack_and_heap.rst

   :align: center
   :alt: Illustration of the stack

+.. admonition:: Aside

+   Opposite to how the figure above is drawn, the stack usually starts at the top and grows *downwards* in terms of memory addresses.
+That way, the last address is always 0, no matter how big the overall stack is.

 Stack memory is only visible to your program, the current thread that's running.

 Each time a new variable (or similar) is made, it's put on the top of the stack.
 The computer thus doesn't have to search for a suitable memory location, it just puts the next item on top of the big pile of items that it already has.
 Variables on the stack are automatically deleted when they go out of scope, say when a function exits.